GitHub

 Describes how to setup the GitHub VCS integration on Spacelift, as well as the features supported by the integration.

 One of the things we're most proud of at Spacelift is the deep integration with everyone's favorite version control system - GitHub.
-This integration is typically setup automatically for users who have selected GitHub as their login source, but if you are logging into Spacelift using a different identity provider (e.g. Google, GitLab, or another SSO provider), and do not have GitHub configured as a VCS Provider, see the following section on .
+This integration is typically setup automatically for users who have selected GitHub as their login source, but if you are logging into Spacelift using a different identity provider (e.g. Google, GitLab, or another SSO provider), and do not have GitHub configured as a VCS Provider, see the following section on setting up the integration.
 This is also applicable for users who want to connect Spacelift to their GitHub Enterprise instance.

 Setting up the integration